 Line 23a.
-Income Statement Gain/Loss on Sale, Exchange, Abandonment, Worthlessness, or Other Disposition of Assets Other Than Inventory and Pass-Through Entities
+Income Statement Gain/Loss on Sale, Exchange, Abandonment, Worthlessness, or Other Disposition of Assets Other Than Pass-Through Entities

-Report on line 23a, column (a), all gains and losses on the disposition of assets except for (a) gains and losses on the disposition of inventory, and (b) gains and losses allocated to the corporation from a pass-through entity (e.g., on Schedule K-1) that are included in the net income (loss) per income statement of includible corporations reported on Part I, line 11.
+Report on line 23a, column (a), all gains and losses on the disposition of assets except for gains and losses allocated to the life insurance company from a pass-through entity (e.g., on Schedule K-1) that are included in the net income (loss) per summary of operations of includible corporations reported on Part I, line 11.
 Reverse the amount reported in column (a) in column (b) or (c), as applicable.
 The corresponding gains and losses for U.S. federal income tax purposes are reported on Part II, lines 23b through 23g, as applicable.